tmarois/Filebase/README.md

 # Filebase
 A Simple but Powerful Flat File Database Storage.
 No need for MySQL or a expensive SQL server, in fact you just need your current site or application setup.
 All database entries are stored in files ([formatted](https://github.com/timothymarois/Filebase#2-formatting) the way you like).
+You can even modify the raw data within the files themselves without ever needing to use the API.
+And even better you can put all your files in version control and pass them to your team without having out-of-sync SQL databases.
+Doesn't that sound awesome?

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/timothymarois/Filebase/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/timothymarois/Filebase/?branch=master)